maadunson128/IoT-based-perpetual-water-system-for-Rudra-Block/README.md

 ---
 ### Leakage and Alert System with Linear regression:

    This Flux query analyzes tank level data to detect leaks by performing linear regression on the most recent 20 readings from the past readings for every 3 mins ( This      synchronizes with sensor data for every 3mins).
 It first retrieves tank level measurements, then calculates statistical components (sums, counts, and products) needed      for linear regression analysis.
 The query then computes the slope, y-intercept, and R-squared value of the tank level trend line.
 A leak is identified when two             conditions are met simultaneously: the R-squared value exceeds 0.90 (indicating a strong linear correlation) and the slope is less than -0.1 (showing a consistent          downward trend in fluid level).
-When the two conditions are met, then the indicator will be marked as 1 for each tanks.
+When the two conditionsWe placed each ultrasonic sensors connected with ESP32’s on each tank to sense the data current water level and water volume (derived using water level data and surface area which is calculated by dimensions of the tank).

+Now, for communication between two ESP32’s, we chose ESP NOW which is very reliable over 100m practically if there is no interference like metal, and concrete walls between them.
+We are going to place the sensors on the top of the Tanks so this condition is ideal for our ESP NOW communication.

+Next we written code for both the controllers ESP32 and another ESP32 which is BharatPI ESP32 with Simcom module.

+Here, both the controllers connected with sensors will be connected into a network by ESP NOW where ESP32 act as slave and BharatPi will act as Master.
+The master will send a signal to the slave ESP32 via ESP NOW.
+After receiving the signal,  ESP32 will send trigger signal to the sensor to get the water level data from Tank 1 in cm.
+After the that, slave ESP32 will send the data (water level, water volume) to the BharatPi ESP32 via ESP NOW.
+After getting the data, the BharatPI will get sensor data from its sensor in Tank 2 and combine all the data (water level and water volume for both tanks) ready to send for the cloud. are met, then the indicator will be marked as 1 for each tanks.
 Then Alert will be sent to Telegram Chats.

 ### Low level Alert System:
    Whenever the tanks level goes below the 40cm, then it will send the alerts to Telegram chat via the bot integrated with Grafana Alerts System.

-### **Note**: The li-ion batteries setup have to be charged for every 10 days for the ESP32, and every 3 days for the master BharatPI ESP32 controller.
+**Note**: The li-ion batteries setup have to be charged for every 10 days for the ESP32, and every 3 days for the master BharatPI ESP32 controller.
 The dashboard will be set to refresh for 3 mins where all the Flux Queries will run for every 3 mins and update all the visualisations and make it a real time dashboard.
+Data collected for some dashboard Visualisations: Tank depth -> 140cm, Time taken to fill the entire tank for the particular compartment -> 45 mins